Please read all the notes below for information on maintaining your Berkey®, calculating your filters lifespan, and the Red Food Dye test.

 - If any red food colouring is leaking through, it is necessary to determine where, for it could be through one of the blocking plugs, leaking around a loose wing-nut, or you may have a cracked/faulty Black Berkey® element.

 - PLEASE NOTE: The most common brand of Red Food Dye in Canada is “Club House”.
-Unfortunately it seems they have recently changed the ingredients and this test is no longer working well with this dye.
-It is giving false positives.
-PLEASE CONTACT BERKEY HEADQUARTERS CUSTOMER SUPPORT DIRECTLY FOR HELP: https://www.berkeybynmcl.com/support/contact/
+Unfortunately it seems they have recently changed the ingredients and this test is no longer working with this dye.
+It is giving false positives as it contains Citric Acid.
+McCormicks works, as well as any other brand without Citric Acid or sugars.
+PLEASE CONTACT BERKEY HEADQUARTERS CUSTOMER SUPPORT DIRECTLY IF YOU NEED HELP: https://www.berkeybynmcl.com/support/contact/